ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 and last name based on soundex.
 Perhaps measure of success is to look at entropy of character n-gram distribution.

-To simulate naming after a parent or family member, have 5% of children born in the simulation be named after a relative that matches their sex.
-To do this:
+To simulate naming after a parent or family member, we would like 5% of children to have the same name as a parent.
+This can be separated into two
+groups:

+**People born in the simulation**

+For 5% of simulants, they will be assigned a name based on these steps:

 #.
-If there is a tracked parent of the same sex, assign the same first name
+Female simulants will have the same last name as their mother (who is known)
 #.
-If there is a relative of the same sex, assign the same first name.
-Note that this might be a relative of the reference person (i.e., a male child has a tracked mother, but that tracked mother has a tracked father)
+Male simulants, if the mother is the reference person and has an opposite-sex spouse, they will receive that name
 #.
+Otherwise, if the mother has a male relative known in the simulation (either the mother is the reference person or is related to the reference person), they will be assigned a males relative's name.
+The relative can be selected at random.
+#.
 If none of these are available, assign a random name

+**People initialized in the simulation**

+For 5% of simulants, they will be assigned a name based on these steps:

+#.
+For anyone who has a parent of the same sex known in the simulation (this means: ["reference person", "biological child"], ["reference person", "adopted child"], ["reference person", "parent"]) they have a 5% chance of having the same name as that parent
+#.
+Note that for same sex couples, whoever is the reference person will pass their name instead of their spouse
+#.
+For anyone with a parent of the opposite sex known in the simulation (same pairings), if that parent has a spouse in the simulation of the child's sex (["reference person", "opposite sex spouse"]), they will receive the same name of the spouse
+#.
+For anyone else, if their parent has a relative of the correct sex in the simulation (either the parent is the reference person or is related to the reference person), they will receive a relative's name.
+If there multiple relative's at random
+#.
+For anyone without a parent or with a parent/relatives of the wrong sex, they will be assigned a random name

 **Verification and validation strategy**: to verify this approach, we